-“We are unable to comment while the matters are currently before the court other than to confirm that Victoria Police has advised us that the charges against Dr McKinnon and Ms Onus will be withdrawn,” he said per The Age.
+“We are unable to comment while the matters are currently before the court other than to confirm that Victoria Police has advised us that the charges against Dr McKinnon and Ms Onus will be withdrawn,” he said at the time per The Age.

 “We vow to continue standing alongside First Nations peoples in our collective pursuit for justice and wish the Aboriginal and Torres Strait Islander communities a happy NAIDOC Week.”

-“A miscommunication by Victoria Police wrongly identified the matter would be withdrawn,” said the spokesperson.
+“A miscommunication by Victoria Police wrongly identified the matter would be withdrawn,” a spokesperson told The Age.

 “We can confirm the charges have not been withdrawn and the matter will proceed at Melbourne Magistrates’ Court.